-It only takes a moment, a fraction of a second, for a drunk driver to loose control of their vehicle and swerve into your lane, either causing a collision or forcing you off of the road.
+It only takes a moment for a drunk driver to loose control of their vehicle and cause a collision or force you off of the road.
 If you or a loved one has suffered severe injuries or wrongful death at the hands of a drunk driver, discussing your situation with a drunk driving accident lawyer may help you to receive compensation for your pain and suffering.

 Pennsylvania DUI Law

 In Pennsylvania, law enforcement takes drunk driving extremely seriously and enforce harsh penalties on those convicted.
 The state has established a three-pronged definition of DUI’s, based on the blood alcohol content (BAC) of the driver at the time of the accident: